AdaCore/gnatdoc/documentation/users_guide/annotations.rst

   --  @enum Green The green color is the default color of the border type Colors is (Black, White, Green);

-Enumeration literals can also be documented in line, with the documentation for each literal directly following its declaration (or directly preceding the component declaration, if leading style is used).
+Enumeration literals can also be documented inline, with the documentation for each literal directly following its declaration (or directly preceding the component declaration, if the *leading* style is used).
 In this case, the tag *@enum* is not required::

   --  Colors supported by this drawing application